riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### Tertiary Stakeholders

 - Travel Agencies and Tour Operators
-  - competitors or can be potentail partners
+  - competitors or can be potential partners
 - Online Travel Communities and Influencers
   - increase online engagement and positive word of mouth through social media